pingcap/docs-tidb-operator/en/backup-to-gcs-using-br.md

     If the value of `tikv_gc_lifetime` is set too large (usually 10m), you need to set it back to the previous value.

-* `.spec.cleanPolicy`: The backup file clean policy when the backup CR is deleted after the backup is completed.
+* `.spec.cleanPolicy`: The clean policy of the backup file when the backup CR is deleted after the backup is completed.

     Three clean policies are supported: